Federal Motor Carrier Safety Administration (FMCSA), DOT.

 Start Supplemental Information

 Information used to determine and certify that a driver meets the physical qualification standards must be collected in order for our highways to be safe.
-FMCSA is the Federal government agency authorized to require the collection of this information and the authorizing regulations are located at 49 CFR 390-399.
-FMCSA is required by statute to establish standards for the physical qualifications of drivers who operate CMVs in interstate commerce for non-excepted industries [49 U.S.C.
-31136(a)(3) and 31502(b)].
-The regulations discussing this collection are outlined in the Federal Motor Carrier Safety Regulations (FMCSRs) at 49 CFR 390-399.
+FMCSA is the Federal government agency authorized to require the collection of this information.
+FMCSA is required by statute to establish standards for the physical qualifications of drivers who operate CMVs in interstate commerce for non-excepted industries (49 U.S.C.
+31136(a)(3) and 31502(b)).
+The regulations discussing this IC are outlined in the Federal Motor Carrier Safety Regulations (FMCSRs) at 49 CFR parts 390-399.
 The FMCSRs at 49 CFR 391.41 set forth the physical qualification standards that interstate CMV drivers who are subject to part 391 must meet, with the exception of commercial driver's license/commercial learner's permit holders transporting migrant workers (who must meet the physical qualification standards set forth in 49 CFR 398.3).
 The FMCSRs covering driver physical qualification records are found at 49 CFR 391.43, which specify that a medical examination be performed on CMV drivers subject to part 391 who operate in interstate commerce.
 The results of the examination must be recorded in accordance with the requirements set forth in that section.

 In 2006, FMCSA's Medical Review Board (MRB) deliberated on the topic of the use of Schedule II medications.
-The MRB considered information provided in a 2006 FMCSA sponsored Evidence Report and a subsequent Medical Expert Panel (MEP) to examine the relationship between the licit use of a Schedule II drug and the risk for a motor vehicle crash.
+The MRB considered information provided in a 2006 FMCSA-sponsored Evidence Report and by a subsequent Medical Expert Panel (MEP) to examine the relationship between the licit use of a Schedule II drug and the risk of a motor vehicle crash.
 In 2013, FMCSA tasked the MRB with updating the opinions and recommendations of the 2006 Evidence Report and MEP.

 On September 10, 2013, the MRB and Motor Carrier Safety Advisory Committee (MCSAC) met jointly to hear presentations on the licit use of Schedule II medications and their regulation, and on U.S. Department of Transportation drug and alcohol testing protocols.
 Subsequently, the committees engaged in a discussion on the issue as it applies to CMV drivers.
-On September 11, 2013, the MRB discussed the issue in greater detail as its task to present a letter report to the Agency relating to CMV drivers and Schedule II medication use and to develop a form for MEs on the National Registry of Certified Medical Examiners (National Registry) to send to treating clinicians of CMV drivers to expound on the use of these medications by driver applicants.
-On October 22, 2013, the MRB submitted their recommendations to FMCSA.
+On September 11, 2013, the MRB discussed the issue in greater detail in light of its task to present a letter report to the Agency relating to CMV drivers and Schedule II medication use and to develop a form for certified MEs on the National Registry of Certified Medical Examiners (National Registry) to send to treating healthcare professionals of CMV drivers to expound on the use of these medications by driver applicants.
+On October 22, 2013, the MRB submitted its recommendations to FMCSA.

-A MEP convened to provide an updated opinion on “Schedule II Opioids and Stimulants & CMV Crash Risk and Driver Performance.”
-The FMCSA revised the task of the MRB instructing them to review an updated evidence report and the MEP opinion that was furnished subsequent to its deliberations on “Schedule II Opioids and Stimulants & CMV Crash Risk and Driver Performance: Evidence Report and Systematic Review.”
+Thereafter, an MEP convened to provide an updated opinion on its prior report titled, “Schedule II Opioids and Stimulants & CMV Crash Risk and Driver Performance.”
+FMCSA revised the task of the MRB and instructed it to review the updated evidence report and MEP opinions in the report titled “Schedule II Opioids and Stimulants & CMV Crash Risk and Driver Performance: Evidence Report and Systematic Review” that was furnished subsequent to the MRB's deliberations.
 FMCSA directed the MRB to consider this report's findings and confer with the MCSAC on this topic during a joint meeting in October 2014.
 The MRB met in public meetings on July 29-30, 2014, and developed Schedule II medication recommendations.
-The MRB presented these recommendations to the MCSAC in a joint public meeting on October 27, 2014, where they were deliberated by both committees.
+The MRB presented these recommendations to the MCSAC Start Printed Page 59905in a joint public meeting on October 27, 2014, where they were deliberated by both committees.
 As a result, FMCSA's MRB and MCSAC provided joint recommendations related to the use of Schedule II medications by CMV drivers.

-Because there is moderate evidence to support the contention that the licit use of opioids increases the risk of motor vehicle crashes and impacts indirect measures of driver performance negatively,
+Because there is moderate evidence to support the contention that the licit use of opioids increases the risk of motor vehicle crashes and negatively impacts indirect measures of driver performance,

 1. Questionnaire should be titled, “391.41 CMV Driver Medication Questionnaire.”